Monte Carlo goodness-of-fit tests for degree corrected and related stochastic blockmodels: Introduction

-In the growing literature on probabilistic network models, the question of whether these models provide an adequate fit to the data has received relatively little attention.
-However, this is an important practical question which is not only relevant for the adequacy of a single model, but can be generalized to ask questions whether we shouldwe fit a block model, or its variants, to the data.
-Even so, a large part of the literature on computation and modeling does not address model adequacy issues beyond heuristic algorithms \cite{HunterGoF}, \cite{carnegie2015approximation}.
-This is largely due to inherent model complexity or degeneracy and the lack of tools that can handle network models and sparse small-sample data.
-Unfortunately, most well-known goodness-of-fit tests are based on large sample approximations that are not applicable to network data.
-Examples of inadequacy of the use of asymptotic approximations are popular in statistics literature and date as far back as \cite{Haberman88}: when sample size is small, or, for example, if some cell entries in a contingency table data are much smaller than others, exact testing should be performed instead.
-Various problems relating to exact goodness-of-fit tests are well-studied for contingency tables and some examples of exponential random graph models (see, for example, \cite{AHT2012}, \cite{DS98}, \cite{GPS16}, and the literature cited therein).
-There is, however, a dearth of such tests for stochastic block models and its variants when the block assignments, as well as the number of blocks, are unknown.
+The question of model fit is an important and practical one, not only relevant for the adequacy of a particular single model, but also for asking \emph{whether} we should fit a blockmodel to the data in the first place.
+Traditionally, a large part of the literature on computation and modeling does not address model adequacy issues beyond heuristic algorithms, detailed to a general extent in \cite{HunterGoF} and \cite{carnegie2015approximation}.
+This gap is largely due to inherent model complexity or degeneracy and the lack of tools that can handle network models and sparse small-sample data.
+While there exists an understanding of effective sample size in network data, as discussed in \cite{Kolaczyk-EffectiveSampleSize}, which points to non-standard asymptotics in networks, most well-known goodness-of-fit tests are based on large sample approximations.
+Examples of inadequacy of the use of asymptotics date as far back as \cite{Haberman88}, who illustrates why exact testing should be performed when sample size is small, or if some cell entries in a contingency table data are much smaller than others.
+That the sparse contingency table setting is directly relevant to network models is evident from \cite{Fienberg2012:briefHistoryNtwks}, which gives a high-level link between tables and networks that has been exploited in recent algebraic statistics literature.
+Various problems relating to exact goodness-of-fit tests are well-studied for contingency table models and some ERGMs, for example, \cite{AHT2012}, \cite{DS98}, and \cite{GPS16}.
+Such general tests have not been developed for stochastic blockmodels and, in particular, the methodology does not directly apply to the models in which the node's block membership or the number of blocks are latent.

-While \cite{lei2016goodness} does provide an asymptotic test for goodness of fit of SBMs, we instead derive an exact test which will deliver desired levels of Type I and II errors, for networks of arbitrary size, even in the typical case of sample size $1$.
-Although the testing method we derive is applicable to \emph{general} latent-block SBMs and, in fact, any model that is a \emph{mixture of log-linear models}, the focus of this article are three variants of the stochastic block model, introduced in Section~\ref{sec:models}. \\
+In this paper, we derive finite-sample goodness-of-fit tests for three variants of the SBM.
+These variants include the classic SBM, which we call the ER-SBM; the degree-corrected SBM; and an intermediate model called the additive SBM.
+We present a Monte Carlo algorithm to implement the test, with desired levels of Type I and II errors.
+These tests are shown to work well even in the typical case of observing only one, possibly sparse network of arbitrary size, even where the effective sample size is small.